ilvfruits/stackoverflow-survey-2025/docs/_posts/2025-12-22-salary-prediction-report.md

 - Removed missing or extreme salary values
 - Converted years of experience to numeric
-- Simplified multi-select fields by selecting the primary response
+- Simplified multi-select fields (primary role, primary language) by selecting the first response
 - Dropped incomplete records after feature selection

 These choices intentionally trade completeness for **simplicity and explainability**.